ms/buildtogether.tech/src/rules-joining.md

 > ### Buddies and mentors
 >
 > A well-run company's process for getting newly-hired people up to speed can be
-> anything from a simple checklist like the one in <a section="onboarding"/> to a
+> anything from a simple checklist like the one in [% x onboarding %] to a
 > multi-week sequence of courses.
 However it's done, it is most effective when
 > new people are paired with buddies or mentors to direct their first questions
 > to, and who will check in with them regularly to see how they're doing.